ssbc/ssb-secure-partial-replication-impl-spec/README.md

-# SSB secure partial replication implementation notes
+# SSB-JS partial replication implementation notes

 This document consists of loose thoughts about how to structure an implementation of [ssb-secure-partial-replication] in the JavaScript